-When I inquired about a bus to Kanha I was assured that there was none.
+When I enquired about a bus to Kanha, I was assured that there would be none.
 Not today at any rate.
-By this point, I was unable to experience any emotions or make any decisions, so I just sat down on one of the benches at the bus stop and went to read my book.
+By this point, I was unable to experience any emotions or make any decisions, so I just sat down on one of the benches at the bus stop and started reading my book in resignation.

 “You want to go to Kanha?”, he asked

 “ Maybe.
 I am the bus driver.
 I go to Kanha.
 I am on holiday now.”

 “ In one week”.
 “If more people come, maybe the bus will go tonight.
 Now it is only you.”